sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

      then click on the "Tarball" or "ZIP Archive" links on the information page.

 If you do want to use Fossil to check out the source tree, first install Fossil version 2.0 or later.
 (Source tarballs and precompiled binaries available [here](https://www.fossil-scm.org/fossil/uv/download.html).
 Fossil is a stand-alone program.
 To install, simply download or build the single executable file and put that file someplace on your $PATH.)
 Then run commands like this:

-        mkdir ~/sqlite
+        mkdir -p ~/sqlite ~/Fossils
         cd ~/sqlite
-        fossil clone https://www.sqlite.org/src sqlite.fossil
+        fossil clone https://www.sqlite.org/src ~/Fossils/sqlite.fossil
-        fossil open sqlite.fossil
+        fossil open ~/Fossils/sqlite.fossil

-After setting up a repository using the steps above, you can always update to the lastest version using:
+After setting up a repository using the steps above, you can always update to the latest version using:

         fossil update trunk   ;# latest trunk check-in fossil update release ;# latest official release

 Or type "fossil ui" to get a web-based user interface.

-## Compiling
+## Compiling for Unix-like systems

 First create a directory in which to place the build products.
 It is recommended, but not required, that the